Even though ChromeOS has native support for screen recording for the last couple of years

-Google finally added a native screen recorder to Chrome OS a few months ago, enabling users to capture screen recordings on Chromebooks.
+Google finally added a native screen recorder to Chrome OS a couple of years ago, enabling users to capture screen recordings on Chromebooks.
 However, you still don’t get a native screen recording option with the Chrome browser on Windows, not even one that’s hidden behind a flag.
 That said, you can easily add that functionality to Google Chrome on your PC with third-party extensions.
-So if you’re looking for a way to record your screen on your PC, look no further, because today, we have rounded up the best screen recording extensions for Google Chrome in 2021.
+So if you’re looking for a way to record your screen on your PC, look no further, because today, we have rounded up the best screen recording extensions for Google Chrome in 2022.

-Best Screen Recording Extensions for Google Chrome in 2021
+Best Screen Recording Extensions for Google Chrome (2022)

 You can use screen recording Chrome extensions for a variety of different purposes, including creating progress reports and updates at work, sharing how-to tutorials with your colleagues, communicating with SaaS product teams and even to teach your grandma how to use Zoom or Skype during the times of social distancing!
 So without further ado, let’s see how to record screen on Google Chrome.